Chair of Environmental Policy and Sustainability Management Program & Assistant Professor of Professional Practice

 Ana's research and professional practice focuses on environmental and climate justice.
 She works directly with impacted communities and coalitions to support the advancement of community led, critical and systemic alternatives to achieve environmental justice.
 Ana works on a range of related issues including environmental justice policies, zero waste systems, climate justice and resiliency plans, cumulative impacts tools, and mitigation strategies tied to goods movement.
 Ana's professional practice is based primarily in community engaged scholarship and critical participatory action research.
 Her doctoral dissertation focused on the implementation of state-level environmental justice policies across the United States, which co-opted the environmental justice discourse absent systemic approaches to address the distributive and structural roots of environmental injustice.

 Her current research focuses on the use of state policies and municipal land use tools to address cumulative environmental impacts in environmental justice communities.
+She recently released the report, "Local Policies for Environmental Justice: A National Scan" with the Natural Resources Defense Council and several environmental justice organizations.
 Ana helped to develop and implement a model Environmental Justice and Cumulative Impacts Ordinance in Newark, New Jersey.
 She focuses on issues related to climate justice policies at the national and state level.
 She is currently leading research at TEDC in collaboration with the Center for Earth, Energy & Democracy and the Urban Environment Institute at Thomas Edison State College focused on the equity implications of state-level climate mitigation policies.
 This research is an extension of earlier research conducted with these centers focused on the equity implications of the Obama-era Clean Power Plan (CPP) Rule.
 Her recent publication examines the environmental justice implications of the promotion of waste incineration and other biomass technologies in national climate mitigation strategies.
 Ana's research extends to issues related to zero waste, the circular economy and anti- incineration policies that can help cities transform their relationship to waste.
 She recently published a book chapter on best practices for organics diversion in New York City [Smarter New York City: How City Agencies Innovate] and an article related to the dangers of co-incineration in municipal zero waste or renewable energy policies.
 Ana helped organize and host the Conference, Design, Justice and Zero Waste: Pathways to a Circular Economy with TEDC and the Global Alliance for Incinerator Alternatives (GAIA).

 Prior to joining The New School, Ana was the Director of Environment and Energy programs for the Regional Plan Association.
 She also previously worked as the Environmental Justice and Planning Director for the Ironbound Community Corporation (ICC) in her hometown of Newark, New Jersey.
 At ICC she oversaw a wide range of environmental justice, community development, and planning projects.
 Ana completed her Ph.D. in Urban Planning and Public Policy at Rutgers, the State University of New Jersey.
 She received her Master’s degree from Brown University in Environmental Studies and has an undergraduate degree in Environmental & Evolutionary Biology as well as Environmental Studies from Dartmouth College.